Pictured above: Swamp azalea (Rhododendron viscosum) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Swamp azalea is a long-lived perennial shrub to small tree with fragrant, showy blooms.
+Swamp azalea (Rhododendron viscosum) is a long-lived perennial shrub to small tree with fragrant, showy blooms.
 It occurs naturally in wet flatwoods, seep and bay swamps and along lake margins.
 It flowers in midsummer and is attractive to a variety of pollinators, including hummingbirds.
 Swamp azalea is Florida’s only white-flowered and summer-blooming rhododendron.

 Flowers are white and may be tinged with pink.
 The long corolla is tubular and covered in sticky, gland-tipped hairs.
 It opens into five lobes, exposing five conspicuous stamens that extend well beyond the corolla.
 Leaves are simple and elliptic to oblong with a minute tooth at the apex.
 They are alternately arranged.
 Leaf margins are finely pubescent.